-A little bit about our history from current President, Karen Mitchell…
+A little bit about our history from former President, Karen Mitchell…

 Way back before most of today’s YRRC members were even born, Dave Anderson and I, former college runners who graduated in 1973 from West Chester State College and York College, respectively, both missed the days of running with others and wondered if there were other runners in the York area in the same boat.
 Dave put a blurb in the York Daily Record in the spring of 1976 asking if anyone wanted to run with him.
 I think I was the only one to call him, so we planned to meet across from York College at the York Water Company hill.
 We talked and said let’s put our meeting time and place in the paper to see if anyone else might show up.
 It was set for Sunday, May 23rd at 2PM.
 Much to our delight, 20 plus runners showed up, and I think we ran 5 miles around the York College cross country course.
 After the run we talked about getting together the next weekend at a different location for another informal run.
 We ran the following Sunday at 1PM near Indian Rock Dam bridge.
 The interest was there so, we met again the next Sunday for around 6 miles at the shuttered down Franklin Discount Store (now a Giant) on Overbrook

 Avenue in West York, which was my “home course”.
 Then we did it again at same place three weeks later.
 I don’t remember which day, but on one of those four we said “let’s form a club”, and so we did with the purpose of running together without regard to speed, with all paces welcome.